 1. Addiction Without Dependency

-The person will remain susceptible to environmental cues or “triggers” to use from stress, emotions, reminders, and motivational stimuli that became a basic part of their brain conditioning until other, more positive changes in conditioning can overpower the negative responses to those processes.
+The person will remain susceptible to environmental cues or “triggers” stemming from stress, emotions, reminders and motivational stimuli that became a basic part of their brain conditioning until other, more positive changes in conditioning can overpower the negative responses to those processes.
 According to a perspective supported by the National Institutes of Health (NIH), “Drug-related stimuli can also elicit automatic responses that lead to drug-seeking and relapse without recruiting conscious desire or distinct feelings of craving.”

 2. Physical Health Impairments

-Progressive narcotic use deteriorates the health in multiple ways.
-You may recognize current signs of narcotic addiction in someone who lacks the regard for their hygiene and other basic health needs such as shelter, sleep, or food and who would choose narcotics before any of these basic survival needs.
-You may notice the track marks on the person’s arms or their lack of energy, focus, and motivation with frequent bouts of sickness from withdrawal, but, what about the hidden physical signs of narcotic addiction?
+Progressive narcotic use deteriorates health in multiple ways.
+You may recognize current signs of narcotic addiction in someone who lacks the regard for their hygiene and other basic health needs, such as shelter, sleep, or food.
+As well, they may choose narcotics before any of these basic survival needs.
+You may notice the track marks on the person’s arms or their lack of energy, focus and motivation with frequent bouts of sickness from withdrawal, but what about the hidden physical signs of narcotic addiction?

-Those signs that represent co-morbidity of infections, diseases, cardiovascular, pulmonary, and renal problems caused or exacerbated by the narcotic use and which the addict continues to ignore or even tries to hide from their families and medical providers.
-These hidden signs of narcotic addiction tend to not show up until the person has an overdose or other medical emergency or is screened through assessments upon entering a treatment program.
-They are also a leading cause of increases in early mortality in individuals both currently using and those who have a history of narcotic addiction.
+Along with those listed above, addiction can impact their immune, cardiovascular, pulmonary, and renal systems.
+Many times, individuals with addiction try to ignore or even hide these problems from their families and medical providers.
+These hidden signs of narcotic addiction tend not to show up until the person has an overdose, other medical emergency or an assessment upon entering a treatment program.

 3. Never Ending Pain

-Narcotics are essential medicines used in the treatment of pain and they can be prescribed for a variety of conditions and pain severities from minor surgeries or dental appointments to the chronic pain suffered by cancer patients.
-According to a report from the University of California San Francisco, “Under-treatment of pain will be considered a deviation from the standard of care” as stated by the Federation of State Medical Boards, 2003.
+Narcotics are essential medicines used in pain management, and can be prescribed for a variety of conditions, including acute pain from minor surgeries or dental appointments, to the chronic pain suffered by cancer patients.

-Never ending pain can be a hidden sign of narcotic addiction causing the person to frequently use more medication than prescribed and exaggerate their pain levels as reasoning for the behaviors.
-As time goes by, these individuals indeed, can have lowered thresholds to pain.
-Although it is the physician’s responsibility to minimize the abuse, too often, addicts are able to manipulate or work their ways around their prescriptions problems via doctor shopping or illicit street purchases.
+Never-ending pain can be a hidden sign of narcotic addiction, causing the person to frequently use more medication than prescribed and exaggerate their pain levels as a reason for their behaviors.
+As time goes by, these individuals can have a lowered threshold to pain.
+Although it is the physician’s responsibility to minimize the abuse, too often, addicts can manipulate or work their way around their prescription problems via doctor shopping or illicit street purchases.

 4. Isolation

-Losing interest in once enjoyable activities, having no motivations to socialize, or hiding out to enjoy the “high” may not be so easily noticed in some individuals and in others, it can lead to significant relational damages.
+Losing interest in once enjoyable activities, having no motivation to socialize or hiding out to enjoy the “high” can lead to significant relational damage.
 This hidden sign of narcotic addiction is perpetuated by the need to mask the problems and avoid scrutiny from others.

 5. Deceitfulness and Insincerity